Klipper3d/klipper/docs/Features.md

   micro-controller architectures as well.

 * Simpler code.
 Klipper uses a very high level language (Python) for most code.
-The kinematics algorithms, the gcode parsing, the heating and thermistor algorithms, etc. are all written in Python.
+The kinematics algorithms, the G-code parsing, the heating and thermistor algorithms, etc. are all written in Python.
 This makes it easier to develop new functionality.

 * Advanced features:
   * Klipper implements the "pressure advance" algorithm for